haiko/ng2-form-utils/README.md

 Create Angular2 Forms from Objects.

 ng2-formobject uses the model-driven form approach for building Angular2 forms.
-Large forms with more then 10 fields are tedious to code out. ng2-formobject does the heavy lifting of creating the Angular2 Controls you need.
+Large forms with more then 10 fields are tedious to code out. ng2-formobject does the heavy lifting of creating the Angular2 Controls.
+It only needs an form model object.

 * [Installation](#installation)